CAS in Medication Safety

 Dr. Stefanie Janssen, Inselspital - University Hospital of Bern

 The program is conducted by instructors of the University of Bern as well as Swiss and international experts from various professions including (among others) physicians, nursing experts and pharmacists.
-A list of faculty will be provided shortly (under "documents").
+The detailed program of course days 1-14 (including expert speakers) is provided under "documents".

 Prerequisites for admission to the Certificate program are